ParaBlock: Communication-Computation Parallel Block Coordinate Federated Learning for Large Language Models: Theoretical Analysis

 \paragraph{Discussion about Assumption~\ref{as:bounded-v}.} The block-wise heterogeneity naturally follows from the original bounded heterogeneity in Assumption~\ref{as:bounded-v} as well.
 Using the property of partial derivatives, $\nabla_b f(\btheta_t) = [\nabla f(\btheta_t)]_b$, and following the argument in Lemma C.3, we have

-Therefore, for simplicity, we adopts a general bounded variance assumption on the full gradient.
+Therefore, for simplicity, we adopt a general bounded variance assumption on the full gradient.
 Moreover, if we instead assume bounded variances for each block, the convergence rate of $O(1/\sqrt{T})$ remains valid.
-We will discuss this in the revision.